 6 Clever Gifts to Pay for College

-Forget Toys.
-Why Not Give a Gift That Lasts?
+Forget Toys; Why Not Give a Gift That Lasts?

 Luckily, friends and family can help by giving the gift of a college education.
-Now, every birthday party, baby shower, or gift-giving holiday can be an opportunity to add to the college fund.
+Every birthday party, baby shower, or gift-giving holiday can be an opportunity to add to the college fund.
 Below, we explore some of the ways families can make saving for college a collaborative effort, from the new and innovative to the tried and true.

-CollegeBacker makes it easy to send the gift of college to anyone, directly into a 529 plan.
+CollegeBacker makes it easy to send the gift of college to anyone directly into a 529 plan.
 Plus, it provides online tools to open a 529 plan, manage the account, and determine a personalized savings goal.

 Giving with CollegeBacker is as simple as entering the recipient's email address and paying with a debit card, credit card, or bank transfer.
 Or, you can visit the child’s unique link, such as CollegeBacker.com/Luke.
 Contributions are deposited directly into the 529 plan.

 Ugift is a free-to-use service that 529 account owners can use to receive contributions from friends and family.
-With Ugift, gift givers don’t need to know the 529 plan account number, and contributions can be made online, so there’s no need to deal with checks.
+With Ugift, gift-givers don’t need to know the 529 plan account number, and contributions can be made online, so there’s no need to deal with checks.

-However, in order to contribute through Ugift, the recipient must already have a 529 plan, and the owner must register with Ugift and invite others to participate using a special Ugift code.
+However, to contribute through Ugift, the recipient must already have a 529 plan, and the owner must register with Ugift and invite others to participate using a special Ugift code.
 It’s not possible to contribute if the plan owner hasn’t provided you with a code.

 Contributions can be made via electronic bank transfers or checks, but no credit or debit cards.

-Gift of College provides gift cards that can be redeemed through the company’s website to fund any 529 account.
+Gift of College provides gift cards that can be redeemed through the company’s website to fund any 529 accounts.
 Gift cards can be purchased online or at Toys R Us and Babies R Us retail stores.

-With physical and online options, these are a nice option for gift givers who want to give a tangible gift on special occasions, and there’s no need to know account numbers or wait for an invitation to contribute.
+With physical and online options, these are a nice option for gift-givers who want to give a tangible gift on special occasions, and there’s no need to know account numbers or wait for an invitation to contribute.

-Although it’s not as streamlined as using tools like the ones above, standard 529 plans do make it possible to accept contributions from third-parties, or even open an account for someone else.
+Although it’s not as streamlined as using tools like the ones above, standard 529 plans do make it possible to accept contributions from third parties, or even open an account for someone else.